-Import Spreadsheet Into Analytics
+Import a Spreadsheet Into Einstein Analytics

 - Load a CSV file into Analytics and create a dataset from that file